MissKay/js-course/week_one.md

 - created with a set of values;
 - var array1 = [];
 - var array2 = [1,2,3,4,5,6,7,8,9];
-- var array3 = [‘Joe', ‘John', ‘Jacob', ‘Julia', ‘Janice', ‘Jane' ];
+- var array3 = ['Joe', 'John', 'Jacob', 'Julia', 'Janice', 'Jane' ];
 - Access values using [] syntax
 - For example:
 	- array1[0] //= undefined
 	- array2[1] //= 2
-	- array3[2] //= ‘Jacob'
+	- array3[2] //= 'Jacob'
 - You can assign values using this operator at well.
 For example:
 	- array1[0] = 0
 	- array2[1] = 0
-	- array3[1] = ‘Adam'
+	- array3[1] = 'Adam'

 ## Exercises

 1. Create an array of random numbers up to 10.
 Using the syntax above in how to access values from an array, add up five of those numbers.
 2. Create an array of 5 names.
 Using the syntax above, write a sentence using the + operator and using three of those names.
-For example: array3[2] + ‘ likes to play basketball, while ' + array3[1] + ‘likes to play baseball.'
+For example: array3[2] + ' likes to play basketball, while ' + array3[1] + 'likes to play baseball.'

 ### Objects (Object Literals/Hashes)
 - {}
 - created with a set of key/value pairs
 - var object1 = {
-	firstName: ‘Adam',
+	firstName: 'Adam',
-	lastName: ‘Recvlohe',
+	lastName: 'Recvlohe',
-	middleInitial: ‘E',
+	middleInitial: 'E',
 	age: '29',
-	job: ‘Valpak Developer',
+	job: 'Valpak Developer',
-	hometown: ‘St. Pete'
+	hometown: 'St. Pete'
 }
 - var object2 = {
-	0: ‘Bill',
+	0: 'Bill',
-	1: ‘Blake',
+	1: 'Blake',
-	2: ‘Billy',
+	2: 'Billy',
-	3: ‘Bob'
+	3: 'Bob'
 }
 - Access values using the [] or . syntax
 - For example:
-	- object1.firstName //= ‘Adam'
+	- object1.firstName //= 'Adam'
-	- object1[‘lastname'] //= ‘Recvlohe'
+	- object1['lastname'] //= 'Recvlohe'
-	- object2[0] //= ‘Bill'
+	- object2[0] //= 'Bill'
 	- As before, you can assign values in the same way.
 For example:
-		- object1.favoriteFood = ‘Mexican'
+		- object1.favoriteFood = 'Mexican'

 ## Exercises

 1. Create an object that describes you as a person.
 Using the syntax above, write a sentence about yourself and accessing those values.
-For example: ‘Hello, my name is ‘ + object1.firstName + ‘ ' + object1.lastName + ‘.
-I am from ' + object1.hometown + ‘.'
+For example: 'Hello, my name is ' + object1.firstName + ' ' + object1.lastName + '.
+I am from ' + object1.hometown + '.'
 2. Create an object of 3 names.
 Using the syntax above describing how each person finished the race.
-For example: object2[3] + ‘came in last place.'
+For example: object2[3] + 'came in last place.'

 ## Methods